nu-dialogue/D4AC/README.md

   - Enter the above IPV4 address in the   Server address field.
   - Enter 8000 for the   Server http port.
   - Once you have entered the information, click the Back button to exit the application and reopen it.
 If the setting is successful, you will be able to press the Start button.
-  - Press the   Start button to display the face image and enter the voice input state.
+  - Press the   Start button to display the facial image and enter the voice input state.
   - The application can be closed by pressing the Back button.

-## Ended
+## Stop

-In the `System Startup` tab of the D4AC application, exit the running programs individually, or click the `Exit` button in the lower left corner of the setup screen.
+In the `System Startup` tab of the D4AC application, exit the running programs individually, or click the `Close` button in the lower left corner of the GUI.

 ## Communicate with Dialogue Server